troygilman/gong-wiki/content/core-concepts/components.md

 ></script>
 ```

-The Index will only be used if it is implemented by the Component in the root level Route.
+The Head will only be used if it is implemented by the Component in the root level Route.

 ## Nested Components